paphillips/DFBBlog/_posts/2018-02-27-where-and-when-is-my-data.md

-﻿---
+---
-layout: post
+layout: default
 title: "Where and when is my data"
 date: 2018-02-27
+categories: [DFB Mini IDE, Intro]
 ---

-This site is intended to decrease the learning curve of the Digital FIlter Block (DFB), a limited-scope DSP engine that is built into the Cypress PSoC line.
+This site is intended to decrease the learning curve of the Digital Filter Block (DFB), a limited-scope DSP engine that is built into the Cypress PSoC line.

 The DFB is a powerful yet somewhat behind-the-scenes component in the PSoC line.

 One component, the 'Filter', provides a friendly user interface on top of the DFB to configure a two channel streaming digital filter.

-If this tool does not meet your needs, I see three design options:
+If this tool does not meet your needs I see three design options:

-* Do your processing in the application with the CPU
+* Do your processing with the CPU
 * Use an external DSP chip
 * Learn DFB assembler

-My design had more advanced requirements:
+My design had more advanced requirements than the filter component could provide:

 * 8 channel ADC threshold and peak monitoring in real-time
 * 4-channel x 24-sample linear regression slope calculation in the background